On algebraic integers in short intervals and near smooth curves: Introduction

 \section{Introduction}

 Many problems in the theory of Diophantine approximation are related to the distribution of algebraic numbers and algebraic integers \cite{Cassels57, Schmidt80}.
-In this paper we study the distribution of algebraic integers on the real line and the distribution of the points with conjugate algebraic integer coordinates in the Euclidean plane.
+In this paper we wish to investigate the distribution of algebraic integers on the real line and the distribution of the points with algebraically conjugate integer coordinates in the Euclidean plane.